OCA/account-financial-tools/account_balance_line/README.rst

 Account Balance Line
 ====================

-This module adds a balance total for grouped lines in move line view.
+This module adds a balance total for lines in move line view.

-Balance field will only be shown when move lines are grouped by account or filtered by account.

 Usage
 =====